sportheroes/aurelia-image-resizer/README.md

 ## ImageResizer

 This component take an `input` and generate an `output`.
 If a valid base64 is set as `input`, then an interface is displayed with the image in a resizing interface the user can manipulate with mouse, keyboard or multitouch.
 After each operation, `output` is updated to contain the base64 if the resized jpeg image.
-The component can bind a `zoom` attribute to manage the zoom value from the outside. `height` and `width` are the dimensions of the final resized image.
+The component can bind a `zoom` attribute to manage the zoom value from the outside. `height` and `width` are the dimensions of the final resized image. `type` and `encoder-options` are optional attributes passed to [`toDataURL`](https://developer.mozilla.org/en-US/docs/Web/API/HTMLCanvasElement/toDataURL) method to generate ouput image.

 ### Example